fossas/faktory-plugins/README.md

 ### Requeue Jobs

-Implements a `REQUEYE {"jid": "..."}` command that ACKs the given job and then immediately requeues it to the beginning of the queue.
+Implements a `REQUEUE {"jid": "..."}` command that ACKs the given job and then immediately requeues it to the beginning of the queue.
 This can be useful if you need a worker to give up execution of a job without impacting the retry count, for example if the worker is scaling down.

 ## License